What tent and gear to pack for a long-distance long term trip?

 - Be lightweight, preferably less than 2.5kg – 3kg max for a 2-3 man tent.
 The 5kg+ tents with the motorcycle garage is an absolute waste of space, is more complex to pitch and only adds unnecessary weight.

 - Best is to buy one size bigger.
 Only small Chinese actually fit inside a 1 or 2 man tent.
 For 2 people a 3 man tent allow some packing space inside the tent for bike gear and luggage.

-- No need for a 4 seasons tent when only travelling Africa.
+- No need for a 4 seasons tent when only travelling in Africa.
 Preferably a tent with a removable rain fly.
-Enjoy the billion star hotel.
-No one ever wakes up in a tent and says, “What I love about camping is that clammy feeling of your sweat dropping on my face”.
+Enjoy the billion-star hotel.
+No one ever wakes up in a tent and says, “What I love about camping is that clammy feeling of your sweat dripping on my face”.

 - More in detail information about tents here.

 It’s mind-boggling how people sleep on a 3 cm mattress.
 I guess some cope better than others and body weight and size also matters, but with long term trip 3cm mats is hard on the body.
 The 7cm or a 10cm are the only pads to consider for extended trips.
 The newer design mats from brands like EXPED are compact and lightweight and will not take up much space.
 We also use the ATG Ribz camp sleeper for when we camp in a place for a few days.
 One important note: Make sure you have a patch kit for the blow-up mattress.
 It is a given that a blow-up mattress will deflate at 4am on a cold night!

 EXPED SynMat UL 7 is designed for the ultralight backpacker, cyclist, traveler or anyone who needs sleeping comfort and warmth with a minimum of weight and bulk.
 Kaj shows us the details.